ty-anderson/python_quickstart/docs/Git/basics.md

 # start a git project in working directory.
 git init

+# add a file to git.
+git add main.py

 # add all files in the directory to git.
 git add .